Chicago Blackhawks: 2013–2016: Sixth Stanley Cup and continued contention

 The Blackhawks' roster from the previous three seasons remained largely intact going into the 2014–15 season.
 In the 2014 off-season prior to the beginning of the 2014–15 season, the team signed veteran center Brad Richards and rookie goaltender Scott Darling to one-year contracts, and traded veteran defenseman Nick Leddy to the New York Islanders in exchange for three minor-league prospects.
 For the first half of the season, Patrick Kane led the team in scoring and points.
 The Blackhawks mustered a 30–15–2 record going into the All-Star break.
 The Blackhawks sent six players to the All-Star Game, including Kane, Jonathan Toews, Duncan Keith, Brent Seabrook and Corey Crawford.
 The team also played in the 2015 Winter Classic at Nationals Park in Washington, D.C., where they lost 3–2 to the Washington Capitals.
 However, in late February, Kane suffered a shoulder injury that was expected to sideline him for the remainder of the regular season and much of the playoffs.
-The team called up rookie Teuvo Teravainen from the AHL, and traded their first-round pick in the 2015 NHL entry draft to acquire center Antoine Vermette from the Arizona Coyotes.
+The team called up rookie Teuvo Teräväinen from the AHL, and traded their first-round pick in the 2015 NHL entry draft to acquire center Antoine Vermette from the Arizona Coyotes.
 The Blackhawks also acquired veteran defenseman Kimmo Timonen from the Philadelphia Flyers for second-round picks in 2015 and 2016, and Andrew Desjardins from the San Jose Sharks in exchange for Ben Smith.
 The Blackhawks finished the season with a 48–28–6 record, placing third in their division, and allowed the fewest goals in the NHL.
 Kane recovered quicker than expected, and was ready for the start of the playoffs.
 The Blackhawks dispatched the Nashville Predators in six games and swept the Minnesota Wild to advance to the conference finals for the fifth time in seven years.
 The top-seeded Anaheim Ducks held a 3–2 lead in the series, but the Blackhawks rallied back in the series to win games six and seven.
 The team then defeated the Tampa Bay Lightning in the 2015 Stanley Cup Final to secure their third Stanley Cup in six seasons to solidify themselves as a modern day NHL dynasty.